 The Boston Terrier has a silly streak that you will learn to love.
-It is also a loving and affectionate dog and it will become very close to all members of the family.
+They are also loving and affectionate dogs and will become very close to all members of the family.
 They are always happy to meet new people and do have a tendency to steam around in circles and charge around the room when excited—which is most of the time.

 14. Staffordshire Bull Terrier

 The Staffordshire Bull Terrier, or Staffie, is a Pit Bull-type breed.
-This muscular and strong dog has a smile as broad as its incredibly strong jaw and wide head.
-It is a very loyal breed that is keen to please its owner, will get along with humans of all ages, and still trust humans despite a long history of being misused and maltreated.
+This muscular dog has a smile as broad as their incredibly strong jaw and wide head.
+They are a very loyal breed that is keen to please its owner, will get along with humans of all ages, and still trust humans despite a long history of being misused and maltreated.

 The Samoyed is a herding dog with a long and thick white coat.
 It comes from Siberia so is not only capable of dealing with cold weather, but positively thrives in arctic conditions.
 As well as being a skilled herder, the breed is also highly personable and should get along with all family members, regardless of age or number of legs.